aehrc/primary-care-data-technical/input/pagecontent/index.md

 FHIR<sup>&reg;&copy;</sup> connectathon events are key to the verification of the guide as being suitable for implementation.
 This implementation guide will be used as the basis for Primary Care connectathon events.

+## Collaboration
+This guide is the product of collaborative work undertaken with participants from:

+*